oddbird/oddvest/README.md

 Features:

-- Add task budget in time report section.
+- Correct and performant for older time entries.
 - Add ability to start/stop a timer for the card's task, direct from the card.